-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) maintains and develops a comprehensive set of civil protection partnerships with members of the Civil Protection Mechanism, other EU institutions, neighbouring countries, global partners, and international organisations.
+The European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) maintains and develops a comprehensive set of civil protection partnerships with members of the EU Civil Protection Mechanism, other EU institutions, neighbouring countries, global partners, and international organisations.

 EU Civil Protection Mechanism

-All 28 EU Member States and three other European countries (Norway, Iceland and the former Yugoslav Republic of Macedonia) join their national civil protection capacities under the EU Civil Protection Mechanism.
-The Mechanism is operated by the Emergency Response Coordination Centre (ERCC) hosted at ECHO's Brussels Headquarters.
-When a country asks for emergency assistance, the ERCC organises and coordinates the delivery of civil protection teams and equipment provided by the participating countries.
+All EU Member States and a number of other European countries have joined their national civil protection capacities under the EU Civil Protection Mechanism.
+The Mechanism is operated by the Emergency Response Coordination Centre (ERCC) which organises and coordinates the delivery of EU civil protection teams and equipment to a disaster-stricken country.

 The EU promotes an active neighbourhood policy through the European Neighbourhood Policy Framework (ENP) which aims for greater economic and political integration with countries bordering the Union.